mrtimp/terra-profile/README.md

 Never accidentally plan or apply against the wrong account because you forgot to change the `AWS_PROFILE`.

+By default, the --provider-cache option will be enabled, this is helpful by cutting down on storage when working on larger Terraform projects.
+You can disable this with the `--disable-provider-cache` option.

 ## Example usage

 This CLI tool will search backwards within a directory and find the first `account.hcl` file and read the `account_name`